DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 Thanks to Stephan Nolting for sharing his experstise on RISC-V and in particular, Neorv32.

-# Disclaimer
+## License and Usage

-This page contains supplementary material for our ISCAS 2025 papers.
+This repository contains supplementary material for our ISCAS 2025 papers.
+It includes summaries and a demo.
+Any code is provided for academic viewing only and is not intended for reuse or redistribution, therefore no license is granted yet.

 © 2025 IEEE.
 IEEE owns the copyright of these papers.
-This content is provided for academic purposes only.

 # Citation